bright/new-www/_posts/2018-01-12-mvvm-flowcontrollers.md

 ## MVVM
-Ok, so how do I use `MVVM`?
+Ok, so how do I use MVVM?
 How do I keep my `ViewModels` clean?
 How do I use `FlowControllers`?
 Jump on board and let's see a quick example that will allow us to see the concept in use.
 I have to admit, that when I was putting my first leg into iOS development, I considered `ViewModel` as an object that holds values which will be displayed by a view.
 At that point I did not see that much value in using `ViewModels`.
 What changed my point of view is the approach that you can read about on [Microsoft patterns and practices](https://msdn.microsoft.com/en-us/library/hh848246.aspx).
-The core information for me was the fact that the `View` layer in Microsoft's approach was represented as `XAML` (quote: "with a limited code-behind that does not contain business logic").
+The core information for me was the fact that the `View` layer in Microsoft's approach was represented as XAML (quote: "with a limited code-behind that does not contain business logic").
 Ok...
 So does it mean, that `ViewModel` is not only about holding values represented by our views?
 Can it also contain logic that drives these views?
 YES!
 Following this approach on iOS, it encourages you to keep your view layer simple (which in case of MVVM would be both `UIView` and `UIViewController`) and move the logic to `ViewModel`.
 This is the first step that allows us to reach better testability and move our code far away from `UIKit`.

-Let's go step by step through a quick example of a `MVVM` pattern used together with `FlowController`.
+Let's go step by step through a quick example of a MVVM pattern used together with `FlowController`.

 Let's start with `AppDelegate`.
 What do we have here?